rickmeerwaldt/SPARQLmashup/README.md

 A framework was contructed as result of research on the subject of the possibilities of making digital music mashups concretely by means of SPARQL queries on MIDI Linked Data (see https://midi-ld.github.io)

 See FRAMEWORK.png for a very preliminary version of the framework
+- all required queries can be found in queries.pdf

 # Query for the mashup
 The following query was constructed to be used on the MIDI Linked Data SPARQL endpoint (see http://virtuoso-midi.amp.ops.labs.vu.nl/sparql) in order to generate a MIDI Linked Data mashup:

+See queries.pdf for all queries that are required for making a mashup

 # More queries